-Summer can be a tough time to get kids to eat a well-balanced diet.
-School’s out, schedules are hectic and your kids say they only want hot dogs for dinner.
+It can be tough to get kids to eat a well-balanced diet.
+Schedules can be hectic, budgets can be tight and your kids say they only want hot dogs for dinner.
 Again.

-But with planning and support, summer can also be a great season for trying new foods and building healthy eating habits.
+But with planning and support, every family can succeed with building healthy eating habits.

 Did you know that kids associate food flavors with the context they’re eaten in?
 That’s why it’s so important for mealtimes to be a positive experience for kids.